derrynknife/SurPyval/docs/Parametric Modelling.rst

 Method of Moments (MOM)
 -----------------------

-This method is the simplest (and least accurate) methods to find parameters of a distribution.
+This method is the simplest (and least accurate) method to find parameters of a distribution.

 Maximum Likelihood Estimation (MLE)